trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

-This program expects a pulse on a pin from a Seeburg 3WA or 3W1 Wallbox... it decodes the pulses and sends the decoded information as an MQTT JSON object, that I use in Note-Red to make decisions.
+This program expects a pulse on a pin from a Seeburg 3WA or 3W1 Wallbox... it decodes the pulses and sends the decoded information as an MQTT JSON object, that I use in Node-Red to make decisions.

 It supports the 3WA-200 (also 3WA-160) or the 3W1-100 wallboxies.
 One or the other is selected in the configure module or template.
 'Seeburg 3WA' or 'Seeburg 3W1'.